sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 variables available to the scripts.
 A `#` as the first character in a line is treated as a comment.

+### Specify a Default Password for Grafana

+You can use the `GRAFANA_ADMIN_PASSWORD` environment variable to specify the default password for Grafana.
+If you do not specify a default password, one is randomly generated and displayed during deployment.

 ### user-values-*.yaml

 The monitoring stack uses the following Helm charts: